sirtoobii/vaultwarden_ldap_sync/Readme.md

 This python libray combines the functionality of the official [Bitwarden Directory Connector](https://bitwarden.com/help/directory-sync/) and [vaultwarden_ldap](https://github.com/ViViDboarder/vaultwarden_ldap).
-Namely, it invites unseen LDAP users ( according to filter) and disables users which vanished from ldap while even surviving a user initiated change of the email address in vaultwarden.
+Namely, it invites unseen LDAP users ( according to filter) and disables users which vanished from LDAP while even surviving a user initiated change of the email address in vaultwarden.

 ## Configuration